gembarrett/coconduct-builder/specs.md

 - specify examples of unacceptable behaviour
 - include process for users to suggest/submit additional resources
 - explain why a resource is included in additional reading
+- generate super-short version (e.g. for inclusion in intro speech/project description)
-- divide by short version and long version for UX readability
+- also generate short and long versions for display
 - separate document for reporting process - different audience
 - translated into other languages
 - set up like the Privacy Policy generator (iubenda.com)